 Additionally, deformities of the feet such as claw foot, hammertoe or bunions can also cause metatarsalgia.

 - Clawfoot, also known as pes cavus, refers to a very high arch of the foot, which can be inherited, idiopathic, or associated with a neurological disease.

-- Hammertoe involves abnormal position of all three joint in one of the toes, such that the shape resembles a hammer or claw.
+- Hammertoe involves the abnormal position of all three joints in one of the toes, such that the shape resembles a hammer or claw.
 This can result from a number of factors and causes increased stress on the foot.

 - Bunions, also known as hallux valgus, is a deformity at the base of the big toe, which can place extra stress on the ball of the foot and cause related pain.